 What Are Red Stretch Marks?

 You might have noticed red lines on your stomach, thighs, arms, or any other body parts.
 These red lines are red stretch marks or striae rubra.
 This is a common skin condition that is caused by overstretching the skin.
-Overstretching your skin damages the elastic fibers in your skin.
+Overstretching your skin damages the elastic fibers in the deeper layer of skin (dermis).

-Fresh stretch marks usually appear red due to the skin in that area becoming thinner.
+Stretch marks usually appear red due to the skin in that area becoming thinner.
 As a result, the blood vessels present beneath the skin become visible and the stretch marks appear red.
-However, the redness fades away and the color of the stretch marks changes with time.
+Eventually, the redness fades away and the color of the stretch marks changes with time.

 Causes Of Red Stretch Marks

 Women usually develop stretch marks during pregnancy.
 The fibers in the skin around the belly become soft and stretch to make room for the developing fetus.
 As the baby grows, the skin stretches and develops stretch marks.

 Often, adolescents experience a sudden and rapid growth spurt when they hit puberty.
 At that time, their body grows and either loses weight or gains weight quickly.
 This sudden stretching and contracting of the skin may leave stretch marks.

 3. Rapid Weight Gain Or Weight Loss